Ziqiao-git/ToolGym/COMMANDS.md

 ### Regenerate Missing Trajectories

-Use the bash script to scan existing trajectories and regenerate only the missing ones:
+Use the bash script to scan existing trajectories and regenerate only the missing ones. **Supports concurrent execution for faster generation.**

 ```bash
 cd /Users/xiziqiao/Documents/MCP-Research/MCP-R